Top 10 Best Android Video Downloaders: Benefits, Pros & Cons

 - Location: Can you think of a good reason for a downloader to know where you are?
 I can't.

-- Storage/Files and Media: This one is necessary.
-The app needs this permission to save the downloaded video file to your phone.
+- Storage/Files and Media: The app needs it to save downloaded videos to your phone—no permission, no file, no fun.

-- Aggressive Ads & Redirects: If an app is constantly showing full-screen ads or opening your browser to spam sites, uninstall it immediately.
+- Aggressive Ads & Redirects: If an app slams you with full-screen ads or keeps yanking the browser to junky sites, delete it.

 Top 10 Video Downloaders for Android